jii-1/codewithji/README.md

 - 💻  Full stack software engineer with experience in fintech & financial services
+- 👀  Currently enjoys working with Go & JavaScript based technologies
 - 🌱  Always learning

 <!---
 codewithji/codewithji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.